uccser/cs-unplugged/docs/source/author/topics.rst

 Adding Learning Outcomes
 ------------------------------------------------------------------------------

+There are two types of YAML files for Learning Outcomes.
+One is in ``topics/structure`` and is shared by all language folders.
+The other is unique to a language and is in ``topics/content/<language>`` (e.g. ``content/en``)

 ..
-TODO(issue/749): Update diagram with step to add learning outcomes YAML translation file.
+TODO(issue/749): Update diagram with step to add learning outcomes YAML translation file, and fix the coords

 ..
 The following image can copied for be edits here: https://goo.gl/Vjv6XV
 ..
 The image is included as raw HTML because it has clickable nodes.